 How to build your own DIY fogger

-Hers are some of the main items you will need to build a high quality DIY fogger.
+Here is a list of the main items you will need to build a High Quality DIY fogger.

 3 Disk ultrasonic mist maker kit from House of hydro.

 Waterproof fan kit from House of hydro.
 3 inch stainless steel screws and bolts for mounting to lid.

 5 gallon bucket or tote.

 Step drill bit for easy hole drilling you can also use various drill bits but note this is a bit more difficult to work with.